preetham-ad/DevOps_Notes_Preetham/Containers/Docker_Binds and Volumes.md

 This command attaches the myvolume volume to /container/folder in the container.
 Data stored in this folder is saved in myvolume.

 ## Benefits of Using Volumes
-Data Reliability: Your data stays intact even if the container is deleted or replaced.
+- **Data Reliability**: Your data stays intact even if the container is deleted or replaced.
-Ease of Backup and Restore: Volumes can be backed up and restored independently from the container.
+- **Ease of Backup and Restore**: Volumes can be backed up and restored independently from the container.
-Multiple Container Access: Easily share data between multiple containers using the same volume.
+- **Multiple Container Access**: Easily share data between multiple containers using the same volume.

 ## Deleting a Docker Volume